 Skip to main content

-By Alex · Updated Jun 1, 2026 AI logo generators promise a finished mark and a starter brand kit without hiring a designer.
+AI logo generators promise a finished mark and a starter brand kit without hiring a designer.
 The harder call is which one fits the next thing you need: a polished launch package, editable vectors, original concepts, or free print-ready files.
 We tested seven.

 Best AI Logo Generators

-#ToolBest For
+#ToolBest for

 Looka is the safest pick if you want a polished logo plus the assets to launch around it: business cards, social posts, email signatures, invoices, brand guidelines.
 The flow walks you through name, industry, style, color, and symbol so you finish instead of staring at a blank canvas.
 Don’t expect bleeding-edge originality - expect a competent, finished brand kit.